-The REIT has entered into a conditional purchase and sale agreement (the "Southeast Portfolio II PSA") for a high-quality nationally-branded portfolio of hotels in the southeast United States.
-The aggregate purchase price for such portfolio is expected to be approximately US\$45 million, including closing costs and approximately US\$2.5 million in brand-mandated property improvement plans (but excluding customary closing and post-closing adjustments), which management expects to finance in part with a new interest-only CMBS loan at approximately 55-60% loan-to-value.
-For this acquisition, the REIT is targeting a portfolio capitalization rate of approximately 8.0% (after including all hotel management fees and a reserve for furniture, fixtures and equipment, and accounting for brand-mandated property improvement plans).
-The Southeast Portfolio II PSA is preliminary and subject to various conditions, including satisfactory completion of due diligence by the REIT and negotiation of formal legal documents.
+The REIT has entered into two non-binding letters of intent (collectively, the "Rail Crew LOIs") for two strategic rail crew hotels located in Nashville, Tennessee and Overland Park, Kansas.
+The aggregate purchase price for these two hotels is expected to be approximately US\$12.7 million, excluding closing costs and capital expenditures of approximately US\$2.6 million, which management expects to finance in part with a new mortgage at an approximately 50% loan-to-value.
+The loan is expected to have a five-to-seven year term at an interest rate below 5.0%.
+For this acquisition, the REIT is targeting a trailing portfolio capitalization rate of approximately 13.0% (after including all hotel management fees and a reserve for furniture, fixtures and equipment).
+The Rail Crew LOIs are preliminary and remain subject to various conditions, including satisfactory completion of due diligence by the REIT, approval by the board of directors of the General Partner and negotiation of formal and definitive legal documents.

-The REIT intends to use a portion of the net proceeds of the Offering together with internally generated funds from its existing operations and to obtain additional debt financing in relation to the acquisition of the Southeast Portfolio II, if completed.
+The REIT intends to use a portion of the net proceeds of the Offering together with internally generated funds from its existing operations and to obtain additional debt financing in relation to the acquisition of the Rail Crew Hotels, if and when completed.